I strongly believe that those in charge of infection control must have proper education and credentials, not just be trained on the job.

 What kind of career opportunities will be open to me if I earn CDIPC certification?

-Do you need to hold DANB's CDA certification to earn the CDIPC certification?
+Do I need to hold DANB's CDA certification to earn the CDIPC certification?

-There are two pathways to earning CDIPC certification.
-Holding DANB’s CDA certification (earned 1993 to present) is one of several options to fulfill the educational requirements for Pathway I. To learn more about the eligibility requirements, download the CDIPC brochure.
+Holding DANB’s CDA certification is one of several options to fulfill the educational requirements.
+To learn more about the eligibility requirements, download the CDIPC® brochure (PDF).

-What will be required to maintain CDIPC certification?
+What will be required to maintain CDIPC certification (i.e., recertification requirements)?